multibottlerocket/FFRK-Mastery-Scraper/README.md

 https://www.geeksforgeeks.org/how-to-get-client_id-and-client_secret-for-python-reddit-api-registration/

-Ctrl+F for "client_secret" to find where to put your ID and secret
+You then put your client ID and secret into the "redditClientInfo.txt" file that stays on your local computer.